CIS565-Fall-2018/Project3-CUDA-Path-Tracer/README.md

 * material batching

 Same as the mat scene.
-Material batching doesn't help when we have so few material types and the shading code discrepency is not radical.
+Material batching doesn't help when we have so few material types and the shading code divergence is not radical.

 * first path caching